 - Update your resume and have it critiqued through our drop-in advising.

 - Research companies prior to speaking to employers at the fair.
 Know what the company does, their career opportunities, and any recent company news.
 Most career fair websites provide a list of registered employers.
 Prioritize your top companies.

 - Dress professionally for your industry of interest.
-Follow MIT Careers on Pinterest for ideas for professional and business casual attire.

 - Appearance matters: shower, comb, and brush!
 Iron clothes and use a breath mint.

 - Get the career fair map and plan your attack.

 - Collect more than free stuff.
 Ask for business cards from reps.
 Bring resumes to give to them.

 - Practice your handshake with a friend.